DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 different floors.
 At these meetings, Job presented his plans and explained that he needed tenants' co-operation in order to be able to open his Volkshotel in spring 2014.

+<div class="streams"><hr class="streams" />Although the smaller art factory in the back will adhere to all standards set by the Art Factory Bureau, it no longer receives funding from the city government.<hr class="streams" /></div>

 During these meetings, many tenants expressed their enthusiasm for the multi-functional building comprising hotel, club, restaurant, co-working